THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 The final decision on course offerings rests with the Executive Officer.

 Students may earn up to ten per cent of the credits required (after credits transferred from other institutions have been factored in) outside LAILAC with the consent of the Executive Officer.
 If the course is to be taken in the Interuniversity Doctoral Consortium, students must also obtain the consent of the Vice President for Student Affairs at The Graduate Center, and divisional Dean at the host institution.
-Courses can be taken outside HLBLL provided that no equivalent course is offered by LAILAC.
+Courses can be taken outside LAILAC provided that no equivalent course is offered by LAILAC.
 They must be closely related to the student’s intended area of concentration.

 XII.
 MASTER'S DEGREE "EN ROUTE"

 The en-route master's degree is awarded by a senior college to currently enrolled doctoral students who have fulfilled the following requirement: a minimum of 45 GPA credits with an average grade of "B" (courses taken for "P" credit ordinarily cannot be included), passing of the First Examination, satisfactory completion of a major research paper (50 pages), and any other requirements that may be established by the degree-granting college for an en-route master's degree.
 Applying students must abide by the deadline for filing established at each college.
-Further information may be obtained from the Registrar at the Graduate Center.
+Further information may be obtained from the Registrar at The Graduate Center.

 XIII.
 INCOMPLETE GRADES